rtrdprgrmr/speedtest-gigabit-web/README.md

 speedtest-gigabit-client websocket_upload http://localhost:8765/
 ```

-OR open http://localhost:8765/ in browser. (upload is slower)
+OR open http://localhost:8765/ in browser. (google chrome is recommended)